-It is Lincoln Memorial University's policy that any established academic course within the graduate education curriculum which is not offered within a given three-year period is automatically removed from the curriculum and the Graduate Education Catalog.
+It is Lincoln Memorial University's policy that any established graduate course which is not offered within a given three-year period is automatically removed from the curriculum and the Graduate Education Catalog.

 In support of the Mission Statement and the principles on which it is based, Lincoln Memorial University is committed to equal opportunity for all students, staff, and faculty and to nondiscrimination in the recruitment, admission, and retention of students and the recruitment, hiring, promotion, and retention of faculty and staff.